 Imagine a postman.
 His job seems straightforward enough but just because he picks up a batch of letters in the morning doesn’t mean they’ll magically end up in the recipients’ hands.
 He has to navigate through a maze of wrong addresses, locked gates, and maybe even the occasional unfriendly dog to make sure each letter gets to the right mailbox.

-Deliverability isn't as simple as you might think.
-Much like examining a fine painting, the closer you look, the more details you notice, and the more nuanced things become.
-Concepts such as open rate, bounce rate, or CTR are all directly related to deliverability.
+The concept of email deliverability isn’t as straightforward as it may seem.
+Much like admiring a beautiful painting, the closer you look, the more details you begin to notice, and the more intricate its components become.
+Metrics such as open rate, bounce rate, or CTR are directly related to deliverability, but the concept itself involves some additional nuance.

 Dedicated infrastructure vs. Shared infrastructure